goatcorp/faq/dalamud_troubleshooting.md

 4. Save the file.
 5. Launch the game.

-- Only enable this if you absolutely need to.
-It is primarily for developers, not users.
+- This is for developers, not users.
 Plugin testers should only use it when specifically stated.
 You should expect to encounter issues and crash more often on staging builds. **Use with caution.**
 - NOTE: After enabling Dalamud Staging, you may have to wait for Dalamud to be redownloaded.
 - NOTE 2: You should replace the `BETAKEYHERE` entry with a real beta key. **It requires the quotes**.
 - NOTE 3: Make sure there are no quotes when setting `DalamudBetaKey` to null.